SD-adelaideuni/numcompute-stream/README.md

 # numcompute_stream

-A streaming, decision-tree-based machine learning framework built **only** on NumPy and matplotlib.
-It extends the Assignment 1 *NumCompute* toolkit with incremental (online) learning: every component can be updated chunk-by-chunk via `partial_fit` / `update`, so it learns from data streams that never fit in memory all at once.
+Streaming machine learning framework using decision trees based solely on NumPy and matplotlib.
+Extension of the Assignment 1 library with online learning, i.e. the ability to update all components chunk by chunk using `partial_fit`/`update` and train on infinite streams of data that do not fit into memory.

-The framework provides streaming preprocessing, streaming descriptive statistics and metrics, a from-scratch decision tree, a Random Forest ensemble, a pipeline that chains them, an orchestrator that drives and logs streaming training, and a small visualisation module.
+The framework supports streaming data pre-processing, calculation of streaming metrics and statistics, implementation of a decision tree classifier from scratch, Random Forest ensemble, pipeline connecting them together, orchestrating their streaming training, and a simple visualization library.

 ---